Ukrainians in Russia: Formation of Ukrainian borders

-Ukrainian life in post-Soviet Russia
+Late 20th century and early 21st century

 The Ukrainian cultural renaissance in Russia began at the end of the 1980s, with the formation of the Slavutych Society in Moscow and the Ukrainian Cultural Centre named after T. Shevchenko in Leningrad (now Saint Petersburg).

 In 1991, the Ukraina Society organized a conference in Kyiv with delegates from the various new Ukrainian community organizations of the Eastern Diaspora.
 By 1991, over 20 such organizations were in existence.
 By 1992, 600 organizations were registered in Russia alone.
 The congress helped to consolidate the efforts of these organizations.
 From 1992, regional congresses began to take place, organized by the Ukrainian organizations of Prymoria, Tyumen Oblast, Siberia and the Far East.
 In March 1992, the Union of Ukrainian organizations in Moscow was founded.
 The Union of Ukrainians in Russia was founded in May 1992.

 The term "Eastern Diaspora" has been used since 1992 to describe Ukrainians living in the former USSR, as opposed to the Western Ukrainian Diaspora which was used until then to describe all Ukrainian diaspora outside the Union.
 The Eastern Diaspora is estimated to number approximately 6.8 million, while the Western Diaspora is estimated to number approximately 5 million.

 In February 2009, about 3.5 million Ukrainian citizens were estimated to be working in the Russian Federation, particularly in Moscow and in the construction industry.
 According to Volodymyr Yelchenko, the Ambassador of Ukraine to the Russian Federation, there were no state schools in Russia with a program for teaching school subjects in the Ukrainian language as of August 2010; he considered "the correction of this situation" as one of his top priorities.

 As of 2007, the number of Ukrainian illegal immigrants in Russia has been estimated as being between 3 and 11 million.
-Many Ukrainians in Russia have been viewed as illegal immigrants and criminals, and complain of racism.
-Some have compared this to how Mexicans are viewed in the United States.

 In a 2011 poll, 49% of Ukrainians said that they had relatives living in Russia.